Passenger with weapon caught at airport

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : A passenger was barred to board a Karachi-bound flight after a pistol and bullets were seized from his possession at Islamabad International Airport on Saturday.
-Sources told that the accused Dr Masroor Ali was found to be carrying a 9mm pistol, three magazines, and 32 bullets in a hand-carry during checking at the airport.
+Islamabad A passenger was barred to board a Karachi-bound flight after a pistol and bullets were seized from his possession at Islamabad International Airport on Saturday.
+S ources told that the accused Dr Masroor Ali was found to be carrying a 9mm pistol, three magazines, and 32 bullets in a hand-carry during checking at the airport.
+H e had an expired license of the seized gun.
+The passenger was to board a private airline’s flight, PA-207.
+He was handed over to the police for further investigation. — APP